What Our Customers Say

 Consumer mains upgrades are essential for ensuring the safety and reliability of your electrical supply.
 These upgrades are typically required when the wiring system between the point of attachment, point of supply, or point of connection and the meter box does not comply with safety regulations, is damaged, or is unable to handle additional load consumption.
 While a qualified electrician may complete these upgrades, a Level 2 electrician is required to test, disconnect, and reconnect services to ensure that the installation complies with AS3000 wiring rules and NSW Service regulations.
 Upon completion, the electrician must provide a certificate of compliance for electrical works to both the customer and network supply authority, verifying that the installation meets safety standards.
 For professional and reliable consumer mains upgrades by licensed and experienced Level 2 electricians in Sydney, choose Gordon Powers.

 Overhead service and underground service mains

-Overhead service and underground service mains are installations completed by a level 2 electrician that come in a form of single phase and three phase supply.
+Overhead service and underground service mains are installations completed by a level 2 electrician that comes in the form of single-phase and three-phase supply.
 An overhead service cable comprises conductors that allow for the flow of electricity.
 Suspended by poles, an overhead service cable has the capacity to carry electrical energy over long distances.
-If you step into your front yard, chances are you’ll sight an overhead service cable.
+If you step into your front yard, you’ll likely see an overhead service cable.
 They run from the street’s network pole to the property itself or a private power pole.

 Trying to find an electrician in Sydney?
 Find one in our electrician near me locator around Sydney!